Crispy on the outside and juicy on the inside, these oven-baked meatballs are lip-smacking and delicious!

 Recipe FAQs

 Absolutely!
 Ground turkey or chicken can be a great leaner alternative to ground beef.
-Just remember that leaner meats may cook a bit faster, so these meatballs may need less time to cook.
+Just remember that leaner meats may cook a bit faster, so these meatballs may need less cooking time.
 You may also need to add a tablespoon of olive oil or some extra milk to keep the meatballs juicy.

 To make the meatballs gluten-free, simply substitute regular breadcrumbs with gluten-free breadcrumbs or crushed gluten-free crackers.
 You can also use oats if you want to.
 Ensure all other ingredients (seasonings and spices) are gluten-free as well.